linebender/xilem/ROADMAP.md

 - [ ] Merge WidgetMut and Ctx lifetimes
  - Note: probably requires better language support for implicit lifetime bounds

+- [ ] Add ability to select rectangular region, get a list of Widget in return or something.

+- [ ] Add "click all visible buttons" method to help test examples.

 - [ ] Switch to ECS
 - [ ] Remove WidgetId::reserved, move WidgetId::new
 - [ ] Drag 'n Drop